asg017/blog/posts/2024/building-new-vector-search-sqlite/index.md

 `overview`.
 The `overview` column here is important - it's a very short sentence describing the plot of the movie.
 We also have the `vec_articles` virtual table, which stores embeddings of the `articles.overview` as the `overview_embeddings` column.
-Thy are binary vector of 768 dimensions, which takes up 96 bytes (`768 / 8 = 96`).
+Thy are binary vectors with 768 dimensions, which takes up 96 bytes (`768 / 8 = 96`).

 Now let's see how a KNN-style search works!
 Here's a lil' table select